Orff Schulwerk: Music

-Instruments and tools
+Orff's Instruments and tools

 Orff considered the percussive rhythm as a natural basic form of human expression.
-Carl Orff and colleague Gunild Keetman co-composed much of the music for the five volume series, Music for Children.
+Orff and colleague Gunild Keetman co-composed much of the music for the five volume series, Music for Children.
 These volumes, first published in 1950, are still available and used today.
 Music played on Orff instruments is often very simple and easy to play even for first time musicians.

-Some of the instruments within the approach include miniature xylophones, marimbas, glockenspiels, and metallophones; all of which have removable bars, resonating columns to project the sound, and are easily transported and stored.
-Orff teachers also use different sized drums, recorders, and non-pitched percussion instruments "to round out the songs that are sung and played".
-The Orff approach also requires that children sing, chant, clap, dance, pat, and snap fingers along to melodies and rhythms.
+Some of the instruments within the approach include miniature xylophones, marimbas, glockenspiels and metallophones; all of which have removable bars, resonating columns to project the sound, and are easily transported and stored.
+Orff teachers also use different sized drums, recorders and non-pitched percussion instruments "to round out the songs that are sung and played".
+The Orff approach also requires that children sing, chant, clap, dance, pat and snap fingers along to melodies and rhythms.